 Unlike some towns, Swansea isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Swansea are a mix of both white- and blue-collar jobs.
-Overall, Swansea is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Swansea who work in office and administrative support (15.35%), management occupations (10.56%), and sales jobs (8.07%).
+Overall, Swansea is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Swansea who work in office and administrative support (13.24%), sales jobs (11.01%), and management occupations (8.00%).

-One of the nice things about Swansea is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Swansea is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The citizens of Swansea are slightly better educated than the national average of 21.84% for all cities and towns, with 24.19% of adults in Swansea having a bachelor's degree or advanced degree.
+The education level of Swansea citizens is a little higher than the average for US cities and towns: 23.93% of adults in Swansea have at least a bachelor's degree.

-The per capita income in Swansea in 2010 was $35,488, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $141,952 for a family of four.
-However, Swansea contains both very wealthy and poor people as well.
+The per capita income in Swansea in 2018 was $37,071, which is lower middle income relative to Massachusetts, and upper middle income relative to the rest of the US.
+This equates to an annual income of $148,284 for a family of four.

 The people who call Swansea home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Swansea residents report their race to be White, followed by Asian.
-Important ancestries of people in Swansea include French, Irish, English, and Italian.
+Important ancestries of people in Swansea include Portuguese, French, Irish, English, and Italian.

 The most common language spoken in Swansea is English.
-Other important languages spoken here include Portuguese and French.
+Other important languages spoken here include Portuguese and Polish.